 |PHONE: (423) 439-5262||EMAIL: email@example.com|

-Yaser Zaatini enters his third season as Director of ETSU Tennis, serving in his 11th year as head coach of the men's team and third as head of the women's team.
+Yaser Zaatini enters his fifth season as Director of ETSU Tennis, serving in his 13th year as head coach of the men's team and fifth as head of the women's team.

 Zaatini was initially named the assistant coach of the men’s tennis program in the fall of 2002, but took on the larger responsibility of head coach after former head coach Dave Mullins was named as the Director of Intercollgiate Athletics at ETSU.
 Since being named the men's head coach, the five-time conference “Coach of the Year,” has not only sustained the Bucs great tennis tradition but he has pushed it to a new level, winning 15 conference championships and has made seven trips to the NCAA Tournament, while compiling a 168-58 overall record (.743 winning percentage).
 On July 9, 2010, Zaatini was named the Director of Tennis at ETSU, gaining direct oversight for both the Buccaneers’ men’s and women’s tennis programs.